catalinghita8/android-compose-mvvm-foodies/README.md

 * **Effect** - plain object that signals one-time side-effect actions that should impact the UI e.g. triggering a navigation action, showing a Toast, SnackBar etc. Effects are exposed as `ChannelFlow` which behave as in each event is delivered to a single subscriber.
 An attempt to post an event without subscribers will suspend as soon as the channel buffer becomes full, waiting for a subscriber to appear.

-Every screen/flow defines its own contract class that states all corresponding core components described above: state content, events and effects.
+Every screen/flow defines its own contract class that states all corresponding core components described above: state content and effects.

 ### Dependency injection
 [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) is used for Dependency Injection as a wrapper on top of [Dagger](https://github.com/google/dagger).